 You must enter into an agreement with Council before any money can be paid.

-To accept the grant offer, you must complete, sign and return the Funding Agreement document to Council, accepting the terms and conditions.
+To accept the grant offer, you must complete, sign, and return the Funding Agreement document to Council, accepting the terms and conditions.

 Grant monies will be paid by Electronic Funds Transfer in two payments.
 The first 50% will be paid after the return of the signed Funding Agreement and the final 50% will be paid upon the grant acquittal being returned and accepted.